rtimmons/jnl/README.md

 - Add @quick(some-identifier).
 Script to scan for them and create symlinks in 'quick' directory.
 So if worklogs/QPJX0BGKHPFHZPNJND1K.txt contains @quick(my-novel), symlink `quick/my-novel.txt -> worklogs/QPJX0BGKHPFHZPNJND1K.txt`.
 Makes it easy to "promote" worklogs items if they become frequently-updated.
 Potential for "abuse"?
 Maybe too much structure?
 Not sure.
 - could add suggested git-push hook to re-set them up?
 - this is a "cache": how to handle changes & conflicts & things created outside the script?
+- if this pans out, maybe dailies are just @daily(2016-01-08)?
+Harder to enforce uniqueness?
+Then you have two names - Q4UFG5G2FXTRDJFDZ1N5.txt and 2016-01-08.txt?
+Not sure if that's really a problem.

 Try it out: